adityav31121999/MonoNN/README.md

   - So the gradient term is `L(n-1)/x`, in this project will be split on the basis of `0.9 and 0.1` for both major and minor part.
     - `c <- 0.9 * (1 - (L.n/x)) * c`
     - `b <- 0.1 * (1 - (L.n/x)) * c`
+  - Hence, based on this, the gradients that will calculated during backpropagation, will be split to c and b.
+  - This helps in modifying the impact of both c and b.

+## Theorem Sketch
+- _**Universal Approximation (given by Grok)**_: Monomial networks with fixed $ m \geq 2 $ and sufficient layers/neurons can approximate any continuous function on compact sets.
+Why?
+  - Powers $ \{x^m\} $ span nonlinear basis
+  - Layer composition generates dense function class
+  - More expressive than linear MLPs for same width/depth